Nephrology Fellowship Overview

 Updates for the 2021 Recruitment Cycle During the COVID-19 Pandemic

-With infection control policies for COVID-19 in flux for across the country, we plan to provide two options for this year’s recruitment process.
+With infection control policies for COVID-19 in flux for across the country, we will provide two options for this year’s recruitment process.
 A wholly virtual recruitment day will be available for those who prefer that.
-For those who wish to visit our institution in person, this option will be available for the entire interview experience or after a virtual visit first..
+For those who wish to visit our institution to meet our faculty and fellows in person, that can be arranged after the virtual interview.
+The decision to visit is at the discretion of the applicant and will not affect our Match rank list.
 Plans are subject to change according to the state of COVID-19.
 We encourage you to learn more about our program prior to your visit by exploring the resources below.
 We look forward to meeting you!

 Innovations in Kidney Education